Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 12, 2018

 When it comes to probation, I've seen probation anywhere from a year up to five years.
-I would say on average, if you're charged with a felony in Los Angeles County and you're put on probation, it's usually three years.
+I would say, on average, if you're charged with a felony in Los Angeles County and you're put on probation, it's usually three years.

 We gave you this.
 You agreed to this.
 Now, you are trying to change the deal.
 We can't change the deal.
 We can't send you to jail for longer.
 We can't tack on more Caltrans on the back of your sentence, so why should you be able to come in and fool around with the deal that you previously agreed to?

-Sometimes the prosecutors will agree, for example, after eighteen months — half of a three-year probation, if you've done everything you're supposed to, haven't had any new arrests, and haven't bothered any victims — they won't object to the probation being terminated early.
+Sometimes, the prosecutors will agree, for example, after eighteen months — half of a three-year probation, if you've done everything you're supposed to, haven't had any new arrests, and haven't bothered any victims — they won't object to the probation being terminated early.
 So, that's one angle.

-Another angle to being able to get your probation terminated early is to have a good reason — maybe somebody wants to join the Military and they can't be on probation for example — and be in the Military.
+Another angle to being able to get your probation terminated early is to have a good reason — maybe somebody wants to join the Military and can't be on probation, for example — and be in the Military.
 So, that might be a good reason for the judge and the prosecutor to consider agreeing to terminate your probation early.

-Factors that Determine Early Probation Termination in Los Angeles
+Factors that Determine Early Probation Termination

 Reduce Felony to Misdemeanor – California Penal Code 17b